Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Materials and Methods

 \begin{enumerate} \item The number of QNs per glomerulus varied from 0 to 7, in order to test the injury-mitigating effect of inhibitory QNs in parallel with PNs in the feed-forward AL $\rightarrow$MB channel.
-PNs were fixed at 5 per glomerulus, as in live moths.
-In live moths, each QN is innervated by several glomeruli.
-In these experiments, each QN was innervated by one glomerulus, like PNs, to provide symmetry to the PN-QN structure and to make QN:PN ratios meaningful.
-Live moths may have QN:PN ratio of (very) roughly $\approx$ 0.2 (\textit{i.e.} relatively few QNs), insofar as a ratio can be estimated.
-Actual values are not known.
+PNs were fixed at 5 per glomerulus, as in moths.
+In moths, each QN has dendrites in several glomeruli.
+In our experiments, each \textit{MothNet} QN has dendrites in exactly one glomerulus (like PNs), to make QN:PN ratios meaningful.
+Moths may have QN:PN ratio $\approx$ 0.2 (\textit{i.e.} relatively few QNs), insofar as a ratio can be estimated (actual values are not known).
 We note that more QNs means that more individual MB neurons receive extra inhibition.
-The global inhibition mechanism is separate, and is not affected by QN numbers. \\ \item The level of Gaussian noise affecting all AL neurons varied from 0 to 1.33, where 1.0 represents natural levels (\textit{i.e.} fitted to \textit{in vivo} data).
+The global inhibition mechanism modulated by the Lateral Horn is distinct, and is not affected by QN numbers. \\ \item The level of Gaussian noise affecting all AL neurons varied from 0 to 1.33, where 1.0 represents natural levels (\textit{i.e.} fitted to \textit{in vivo} data).
 The purpose of this noise range was to test for any injury-mitigating values for the AL structure. \\ \item For experiments examining effects of learning and of AL noise, we set the number of QNs per glomerulus to zero.
 Setting the number of QNs equal to 2 (equivalently, QN:PN ratio = 0.4) gave similar results.
 These QN values remain close to that of realistic models. \end{enumerate}

 The extremes of the parameter regimes described above deviated significantly from calibrated models, and sometimes created moths with untenably noisy, dysfunctional EN responses to odor.
 Thus, we discarded moths with naive EN odor response-to-spontaneous FR (SSNR) outside an envelope defined by $\frac{\mu(F)}{\mu(s)}$ $<$ 12.
 These comprised about 12\% of moths generated, with the percentage depending on the varied parameters: Templates with high numbers of QNs and/or very high AL noise had more rejected moths; templates with few QNs and normal/low AL noise had few rejected moths.
-Extra moths were generated as needed to match numbers across all experiments.
+Extra moths were generated as needed to match numbers across all experiments, so that each \{parameter-under-test, injury level\} pair (\textit{e.g.} ``4 QNs, 50\% FAS injury'') had $\geq$ 30 moth instances.